kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_water.md

 **Necessities**:
 - Water (enough for the duration of your trip, plus a bit extra).
-  - For longer duration trips, bring a water purification method and plan your route to include water sources.
+  - For longer trips, bring a water purification method and plan your route to include water sources.
-- Water containers (ensure you have a container that you could boil water in).
+- Water containers (ensure you have a container that you can boil water in).

 **Optional**:
 - Water purification method (tablets or filter).
 - Cooking pot or container.
-- Clear plastic sheet / tarp.
+- Clear plastic sheet/tarp.

 ### Knowledge and skills
 Start by learning how to do the following: